 The hospice movement offers an informative parallel with the church.
 Hospices are places driven by a strong sense of vocation, they utilise a wide range of skill sets provided by professionals and volunteers working together, they largely generate their income by inspiring people to give, they have a strong pull toward (a much younger) tradition and they are places where faith, symbolism, ritual and strong secularising influences are all in the melting pot.
 The movement is facing something of its own moment of crisis and opportunity.
 It was obvious a few years ago that, if the insights of palliative care were to influence the wider provision of health care, then the intentional identification and training of hospice leaders was urgently needed.
 These would be people who could drive the movement to contribute into the context of a rapidly changing demography, giving it new direction and a much more clearly articulated purpose.
 Changes in funding, the withdrawal of the Liverpool Care Pathway, greater patient involvement, funding streams and potential changes in the law about assisted dying were all factors demanding a new approach to leadership.
 Vital assistance and 'direction setting' has been provided by research done by Help the Hospices, now renamed Hospice UK which has commissioned a number of reports reflecting new thinking and co-ordinated and supported the training needs arising from these reports.

 The Church of England needs something similar.
 I hesitate to call it 'Help the Church of England', but the archbishops need to commission some focussed, in-depth, coherent thinking about the future and how the church responds to the interests and needs of a rapidly changing population.
 Appropriate identification and training of leaders can only happen in a context where there is strong, clear, flexible vision.
 It would be very sensible to partner with other organisations.
 I think, for example, of the kind of work the Joseph Rowntree Foundation does in terms of investigating social issues.
 Hospice UK reports are reasonably readable (though perhaps in the 'could be better' category).
 The form and language of Church of England reports is notoriously indigestible.
-In particular, they have a habit of including every conceivable possibility when defining a role.
+In particular, they have a habit of including every conceivable possibility when defining an issue of role.
 The Green Report falls into this trap; I'd like to see a slimmed down and shrewdly prioritised view of both role and curriculum but I don't see much hope of it emerging from this report.
 Some serious consideration needs to be given as to how the archbishops and bishops engage in the task of communicating emerging vision (and I sense there is some new vision and wisdom around) to their senior leaders and, through them, to worshippers and those beyond the church.
 I'm not advocating yet another group or working party - I'm thinking of a loose 'institute' approach with well articulated guiding principles and a number of projects and individuals working in different ways.

 Finally, I thought the little section on suffragans was very telling.
 This was a point at which some of the shadow assumptions with which the group were working slipped out.
 The report talks of 'cherishing the role' and 'privilege'.
 Leadership is precisely not about cherishing roles but rather about creating and developing the roles that are needed to serve the vision.
 If we think it's about privilege, perhaps we ought to read the Gospels again.